Frequently asked questions

 How do I get to Prambanan from Yogyakarta?

-Prambanan is 17 kilometres east of central Yogyakarta — approximately 30 minutes by car.
-You can add a private return transfer when booking your tickets.
-The temple is well-signposted from the main Yogyakarta–Solo highway.
+Prambanan is 17 kilometres east of central Yogyakarta — approximately 30 minutes by private car or Grab.
+The Trans Jogja Line 1A bus from Malioboro takes 45–60 minutes (IDR 3,600).
+You can also add a private return transfer when booking your tickets.

 What should I wear?

 Dress modestly — shoulders and knees covered.
+Free sarongs are provided at the entrance if you arrive in shorts or sleeveless tops.
 The complex is large and exposed to sun, so comfortable walking shoes, a hat and sunscreen are recommended.
-There is limited shade in the main compound.

 Is Prambanan a Hindu or Buddhist temple?